Dosage Form: tablet, film coated

 Reductions in bone mineral density (BMD) over time are seen with exemestane use.
 Table 1 describes changes in BMD from baseline to 24 months in patients receiving exemestane compared to patients receiving tamoxifen (IES) or placebo (027).
 Concomitant use of bisphosphonates, vitamin D supplementation, and calcium was not allowed.

 |Femoral neck (%)||-4.15||-0.33||-4.57||-2.59|

-In the treatment of advanced breast cancer, the most common adverse events were mild to moderate and included hot flushes (13% vs 5%), nausea (9% vs 5%), fatigue (8% vs 10%), increased sweating (4% vs 8%), and increased appetite (3% vs 6%) for exemestane and megestrol acetate, respectively.
+In the treatment of advanced breast cancer, the most common adverse reactions were mild to moderate and included hot flushes (13% vs. 5%), nausea (9% vs. 5%), fatigue (8% vs. 10%), increased sweating (4% vs. 8%), and increased appetite (3% vs. 6%) for Exemestane Tablets and megestrol acetate, respectively.

 Clinical Trial Experience